Skip to main content

 Jill Davies

-Jill has been a member of the Woodstock community since 2009.
-After years of working in the corporate world as a management consultant, she brings her expertise and experience to community-strengthening projects and is especially interested in helping create equitable housing opportunities for community members.
-In addition to serving on the board of Woodstock Community Trust she currently serves on the Woodstock EDC Housing Working Group, Town Finance Committee, the Investment Advisory Committee, and as Town and Village Public Trustee of Funds.
-She has served on the Woodstock Selectboard as well as the boards of the Ottauquechee Health Foundation, Sustainable Woodstock, and the leadership team of Woodstock Area Relief Fund.
+Jill was a member of the Woodstock community 2009-25.
+After years of working in the corporate world as a management consultant, she brought her expertise and experience to community-strengthening projects and helped create equitable housing opportunities for community members.
+In addition to serving on the board of Woodstock Community Trust and the leadership teams of The HUB and Local Deeds Projects, she served on the Woodstock Town Finance Committee, the Investment Advisory Committee, and as Town and Village Public Trustee of Funds.
+She also served on the Woodstock Selectboard as well as the boards of the Ottauquechee Health Foundation and Sustainable Woodstock.

 Todd Erceg